maryilewis/machikoro/README.md

 3. Navigate to the machikoro folder you just downloaded via the command line, and enter "npm install"

 ## Instructions to run:
-1. On the command line in the machikoro folder enter "run index.js".
+1. On the command line in the machikoro folder enter "node index.js".
 It should say "listening on *:3000"
 2. Visit http://127.0.0.1:3000/ and it should be running!
 3. If you add multiple people before hitting "start game" they'll be put in the same game room.